State officials rush to shore up confidence in Nov. 3 election as voters express new fears about mail voting

 “Donald Trump is scared,” said Lauren Groh-Wargo of Fair Fight Action, the voting rights organization founded by Democrat Stacey Abrams, who ran for governor in Georgia in 2018.
 “He’s a coward.
 He doesn’t think he can win an election when everybody is allowed to vote.
 Our vote is our power.”

-State election officials also noted that they have been talking to local postal managers for weeks, and said they have been told ballots will be given priority treatment.
+State elections officials also noted that they have been talking to local postal managers for weeks and said they have been told ballots will be given priority treatment.

 “We are exploring all available options, but we also want to make clear that people should continue to make use of mail options and not be deterred by the president’s effort to undermine the election,” said Massachusetts Attorney General Maura Healey (D).

-Officials plan to drive home the need for voters to cast their ballots early, both through the mail and at early voting sites.
+Officials plan to drive home the need for voters to cast their ballots early, both through the mail and at early-voting sites.
 In most states, absentee ballots will start arriving toward the end of September.
 That raises the prospect that millions of Americans will rush to cast their votes weeks before the Nov.
 3 election.

-In the states, election officials are also consumed with the question of whether they have time to make fresh changes to election policies to give voters more options — and more time — to return their ballots.
+In the states, elections officials are also consumed with the question of whether they have time to make fresh changes to election policies to give voters more options — and more time — to return their ballots.

-In Colorado, which offers universal mail voting, Griswold is urging local election administrators to apply for additional drop boxes to place across their counties.
+In Colorado, which offers universal mail voting, Griswold is urging local elections administrators to apply for additional drop boxes to place across their counties.
 Griswold’s office is paying for 100 such boxes, which cost between $4,000 and $10,000.
 Griswold said she is also considering whether to send ballots out to voters earlier than scheduled to give voters even more time to return them.

 While many states are accelerating their use of drop boxes as an alternative to mailing ballots, Republicans have raised questions about their security, even suing to block them in Pennsylvania.
 Democrats have pointed to that opposition as evidence that Republicans are more interested in hindering voting than helping run an unprecedented election during a pandemic.